Sunny With a High Near 67

 Today

 Sunny, with a high near 67.
-Breezy, with a west northwest wind 13 to 21 mph, with gusts as high as 31 mph.
+West northwest wind 8 to 11 mph.

 Tonight

-Clear, with a low around 31.
-West northwest wind 5 to 7 mph becoming south southwest in the evening.
+Clear, with a low around 33.
+West southwest wind 7 to 9 mph.

 Friday

-Sunny, with a high near 67.
-West wind 5 to 13 mph, with gusts as high as 21 mph.
+Sunny, with a high near 69.
+Breezy, with a west wind 7 to 15 mph, with gusts as high as 23 mph.

 Friday Night

-Mostly clear, with a low around 36.
-West wind 6 to 11 mph becoming light and variable after midnight.
-Winds could gust as high as 20 mph.
+Mostly clear, with a low around 34.
+Breezy, with a west wind 6 to 16 mph, with gusts as high as 21 mph.

 Saturday

-Mostly sunny, with a high near 62.
-Light and variable wind becoming east northeast 6 to 11 mph in the morning.
-Winds could gust as high as 20 mph.
+Mostly sunny, with a high near 61.
+Breezy, with a light and variable wind becoming east northeast 12 to 17 mph in the morning.
+Winds could gust as high as 23 mph.

 Saturday Night